PLC Sydney teacher nominated for ARIA Music Teacher of the Year

 At the Sydney 2000 Olympics, Geoff and James, alongside teammates Ben Dodwell and Bo Hanson, won bronze in the Men’s Coxless Four.
 In Athens 2004, joined by their younger brother Stephen, the Stewart brothers earned another bronze in the Men’s Eight.

-Geoff brings a wealth of coaching experience to the PLC Sydney rowing program, having coached senior GPS crews for many years, most recently at Shore and club & high-performance crews at UTS Haberfield.
+Geoff brings a wealth of coaching experience to the PLC Sydney rowing program, having coached senior GPS crews for many years, most recently at Shore and club and high-performance crews at UTS Haberfield.

 When asked what he loves about coaching rowing, Geoff says: “Rowing is the ultimate team sport.
 Coaching a crew requires time and patience, but being a coach also entails experiencing the highs and lows of team sports.
 I love watching people develop their skills and enjoyment through rowing.
 There's nothing better than observing individuals step into a rowing boat on a calm morning, working together as a team, leaving their daily stress and worries on the shore.
 I love seeing the team focus solely on the present moment and the shared objective.”

-The eleventh athlete in our series showcasing exceptional PLC Sydney staff & students who represented Australia in the Olympic & Paralympic Games is ex-student Annabelle Williams OAM (2006), a two-time Paralympian & five-time World Record Holder in swimming.
-Annabelle competed at the Beijing 2008 & London 2012 Paralympics, achieving bronze & gold medals respectively.
-At PLC Sydney, she served as School Vice Captain & was a proud member of Harper House.
+Ex-student Annabelle Williams OAM (2006) is a two-time Paralympian and five-time World Record Holder in swimming.
+Annie competed at the Beijing 2008 and London 2012 Paralympics, achieving bronze and gold medals respectively.
+At PLC Sydney, she served as School Vice Captain and a proud member of Harper House.

-Annie credits Mrs Julia Dangar, her Sports teacher at PLC Sydney, for encouraging her swimming career, & praises swimming coach Pancha Thambo as "amazing."
+Annie credits Mrs Julia Dangar, her Sports teacher at PLC Sydney, for encouraging her swimming career, and praises swimming coach Pancha Thambo as "amazing."

-Annie was born without a left hand & forearm, but she hasn’t let that affect her life.
+Annie was born without a left hand and forearm, but she hasn’t let that affect her life.

-In Year 12, balancing intense training, leadership as School Vice Captain, & academic demands, Annie won a Bronze Medal at the Commonwealth Games in the Women’s 50m freestyle S9 event.
+In Year 12, balancing intense training, leadership as School Vice Captain, and academic demands, Annie won a Bronze Medal at the Commonwealth Games in the Women’s 50m freestyle S9 event.

-Reflecting on her return to PLC Sydney after winning bronze, Annie recalls a heartwarming reception orchestrated by her schoolmates, including a surprise celebration led by Dr McKeith with green & gold decorations galore.
-"It was so overwhelming & humbling.
+Reflecting on her return to PLC Sydney after winning bronze, Annie recalls a heartwarming reception orchestrated by her schoolmates, including a surprise celebration led by Dr McKeith with green and gold decorations galore.
+"It was so overwhelming and humbling.
 It brings tears to my eyes even now!"

-She continued her swimming success, earning medals at the Beijing Paralympics, 2009 World Short Course Championships & 2010 Commonwealth Games.
+She continued her swimming success, earning medals at the Beijing Paralympics, 2009 World Short Course Championships and 2010 Commonwealth Games.

 In her 20s, Annie captained the Australian Paralympic swim team, balancing rigorous training with a blossoming legal career.